Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Component-separation algorithm

-We start with the data map $m$ which we aim to separate into the dust emission and the contamination.
-This is done by constructing maps that verify an ensemble of constraints which are constructed directly from the available data.
-The formalism for this statistical component separation closely follows the ones presented in~\cite{delouis2022aa} and~\cite{auclair2024aa}. \emph{In our work, we use six constraints to recover a dust map statistically compatible with the information available in the \Planck data}.
-The algorithm relies on a gradient descent on a running $u$ map, which corresponds, at the end of the optimization, to the recovered $\ts$ map of the dust emission.
+We started with the data map $m$ that we aimed to separate into the dust emission and the contamination.
+This was done by constructing maps that verified an ensemble of constraints that were constructed directly from the available data.
+The formalism for this statistical component-separation closely follows the formalisms presented in~\cite{delouis2022aa} and~\cite{auclair2024aa}.
+We used six constraints to recover a dust map that was statistically compatible with the information available in the \Planck data.
+The algorithm relies on a gradient descent on a running $u$ map, which at the end of the optimisation corresponds to the recovered $\ts$ map of the dust emission.
 We write below the constraints that this $\ts$ map should fulfill, before expressing these constraints as losses involving the running $u$ map.
-The first constraint ensures that the recovered signal added to the contamination statistically matches with the data.
+The first constraint ensures that the recovered signal added to the contamination statistically matches the data.
 In terms of the summary statistics, the constraint is written as

 where $\langle\cdot \rangle_{i}$ is the ensemble average over the $N$ $\rsyn$ maps obtained in Sect.\ \ref{sec:wph-cib}.
 The second constraint imposes that the cross-correlation between the data and the signal is conserved,